MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 If you disable this setting, the Sync conflicts setting on the Office tab will be disabled and when a sync conflict occurs, both copies of the file will be kept.

 You must enable [Coauthor and share in Office desktop apps](use-group-policy.md#EnableAllOcsiClients) to enable this setting.
-For more info about the Office settings in the sync client, see [Use Office 2016 to sync Office files that I open](https://support.office.com/article/8a409b0c-ebe1-4bfa-a08e-998389a9d823).
+For more info about the Office settings in the sync app, see [Use Office 2016 to sync Office files that I open](https://support.office.com/article/8a409b0c-ebe1-4bfa-a08e-998389a9d823).

 ### Continue syncing on metered networks